poiyomi/PoiyomiDocs/docs/intro.md

 ### Completion Status

 :::info
-This documentation is a work in progress!
+This documentation is continuously being developed!
 If you have any questions, or if you think you've found an issue, please [join the Discord](https://discord.gg/poiyomi) and ask!
 Our goal is to have a fully-fleshed out documentation site with rich visual examples and explanations for all of the shader features.

 During the creation of this documentation, however, priority is placed on getting text-based documentation complete first, followed by images and videos, so don't panic if it seems like there's a lot of text for now!
 :::